Throughout the next few pages…

 Things About Me

-I often joke that my “why” for editing is that I have a passion for telling people they’re wrong.
-But the truth is, my dedication to editing comes from a desire to empower underrepresented populations and share their valuable diverse backgrounds and experiences.
-To me, publishing isn’t just about working with books—it’s about working with the people those stories represent.
+• I often joke that my “why” for nonprofit development is that I have a passion for telling people they’re wrong.
+But the truth is, my dedication to nonprofit development comes from a desire to empower underrepresented organizations and share their valuable diverse missions and initiatives.
+To me, nonprofits aren't just about the causes—they are about the people those causes impact.

 I realized the importance of this while volunteering as a coach for the Battle of the Books program at a Title I middle school in Durham, one of the most diverse counties in the state.
 While I try to stay informed about the political climate we live in, I wasn’t prepared for the many questions I received about racial and other inequalities.
 After our first discussion, the students and I began dedicating weekly time to these conversations, creating a space where we could engage in honest dialogue.
 Through these discussions, I not only supported my students but also gained deeper insight into my own identity as a biracial woman.